Male and Female Hair Loss

 - High stress levels

-- Hair loss after childbirth in the post-partum period
+- Hair loss after pregnancy in the post-partum period

 - Syphilis causes a “moth-eaten” pattern of hair loss